rupalisinha23/DataWarehousing_via_Airflow/README.md

 <b>STEP 5: </b> Trigger the dag and monitor the tasks.

-<b>STEP4: </b> Once, the dag execution is complete, run below command to close the Redshift cluster:
+<b>STEP 4: </b> Once, the dag execution is complete, run below command to close the Redshift cluster:
 ```
 $ python aws/aws_starter --action delete